oracle/hiq/hiq/docs/medium/intro.md

 HiQ just traced the `main.py` file running without touching one line of its code.

-To showcase HiQ's features, we have the following two examples for offline program and online program respectively.
+To showcase HiQ's features, we have the following two examples for offline program and online web server respectively.

 ## Example 1 - Offline Tracing: Bring Observability to PaddleOCR